cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 >
 {: .checklist}

-Don't forget to keep working on the python tools Docker container.
+Don't forget to fire up your python tools Docker container.
 In order to advance, we need the improved schema on which we worked last section.
 If you didn't manage to get it right, you can download it from [here](FIXME).
 You can get it directly by doing

 ~~~
 wget FIXME
 ~~~
 {: .language-bash}

+>
+> If for some reason you need to start over, take into account that the file `coffeaAnalysis_basics.py` contains all the relevant commands needed to complete the basic analysis part.
+You can find this file in your copy of the lesson repository.
+>
+{: .testimonial}

-Let'start fresh, import the needed libraries and open an example file (we include `numpy` this time and histograming/plotting libraries):
+Let'start fresh, import the needed libraries and open an example file (we include some additional libraries that will be needed libraries):

 ~~~
 import uproot